pixeltable/pixeltable-pgserver/README.md

 Postgres binaries in the package can be found in the directory pointed to by the `pgserver.pg_bin` global variable.

-Based on https://github.com/michelp/postgresql-wheel, with the following differences:
+Based on https://github.com/michelp/postgresql-wheel, but with the following differences:
-1. +Wheels for multiple platforms (+MacOS x86, +MacOS apple silicon)
+1. + Wheels for multiple platforms (ubuntu x86, +MacOS x86, +MacOS apple silicon)
-2. +Server management (initialization and cleanup including multi-process )
+2. + Postgres Server management: cleanup via shared count when multiple processes use the same server.
-3. +pgvector extension included
+3. + pgvector extension included
-4. -postGIS (many dependencies => harder to build cross platform. pull requests taken)
+4. - no postGIS (need to build cross platform. pull requests taken)